MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/getting-player-profiles.md

 }
 ```

-In the response there will be a [PlayerProfileModel](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofilemodel) object which will contain the display name **UnicornTossMaster** for the player.
+In the response there will be a [PlayerProfileModel](https://api.playfab.com/documentation/server/datatype/playfab.server.models/PlayFab.Server.Models.PlayerProfileModel) object which will contain the display name **UnicornTossMaster** for the **Player**.

-## Step 3 - Attempting to get player created time and last login time
+## Step 3 - Attempting to get Player Created time and Last Login time

-In the [PlayerProfileModel](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofilemodel) object there is a fair amount of data about the player.
-In the previous step, a GetPlayerProfile was issued and the response that was received only contained display name information.
+In the [PlayerProfileModel](https://api.playfab.com/documentation/server/datatype/playfab.server.models/PlayFab.Server.Models.PlayerProfileModel) object there is a fair amount of data about the **Player**.
+In the previous step, a **GetPlayerProfile** was issued, and the response that was received only contained **Display Name** information.

-The next step is to get even more profile data for the player.
-To do so, we will call GetPlayerProfile with additional fields in the [PlayerProfileViewConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints) request parameter.
+The next step is to get even *more* profile data for the **Player**.
+To do so, we will call **GetPlayerProfile** with additional fields in the [PlayerProfileViewConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints) request parameter.

-The following C# example modifies the GetPlayerProfile method from step 2 and calls GetPlayerProfile to request the Created and LastLogin fields by setting their flags in the [ProfileConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints).
-However, **this will be an unsuccessful call at this step!!!**
+The following **C#** example modifies the **GetPlayerProfile** method from step 2 and calls **GetPlayerProfile** to request the **Created** and **LastLogin** fields by setting their flags in the [ProfileConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints).

+> [!NOTE]
+> **This will be an unsuccessful call at this step!!!**

 ```csharp
 void CreatePlayerAndUpdateDisplayName(string playFabId) {